-We recommend you to use only SEAT accessories and Genuine SEAT parts®.
+We recommend only using SEAT accessories and genuine SEAT parts®.
 SEAT has tested these parts and accessories for suitability, reliability and safety.
 SEAT Official Services have the necessary experience and facilities to ensure that the parts are installed correctly and professionally.